rstarkov/LockStatus/README.md

 So, for example, "AAA" will show the status of all three keys at all times, while "101" will show Caps/Scroll lock icon only if they're ON, and a Num Lock icon only if it's OFF.

 If you don't provide exactly one three-character-long argument, default settings will be used (equivalent to "1N1")

-## Resource usage

-LockStatus uses roughly 660 KB of RAM in so-called "private bytes", which is memory reserved just for this process.
-The working set is about 3 MB, though much of that is shared with all the other processes that use standard Windows DLLs.